Crime drop: Homicide rates as comparative value

-Because of its relative unambiguousness and its small dark figures, intentional homicide is particularly amenable to long term and geographic (cross-national) comparisons.
+Because of its relative unambiguousness and its smaller dark figures, intentional homicide is particularly amenable to long term and geographic (cross-national) comparisons.
 Homicide is an act that meets with virtually universal condemnation, and homicide statistics are accordingly considered to be relatively reliable and valid – both at the national level and for longitudinal and cross-national comparisons.
 As a readily measurable indicator, homicide is both a reasonable proxy for violent crime and a robust indicator of levels of violence within states.

 To bridge over remaining differences, the United Nations Office on Drugs and Crime (UNODC) developed a framework for the definition and classification of unlawful killings, both in conflict and non-conflict situations, the International Classification of Crime for Statistical Purposes (ICCS).
-In short, homicide is defined in ICCS as “unlawful death inflicted upon a person with the intent to cause death or serious injury”.
+In short, homicide is defined in ICCS as "unlawful death inflicted upon a person with the intent to cause death or serious injury".